Priyanka-Chetan8/terraform-cloud-workspace/README.md

-# terraform-cloud-workspace
+# terraform-pratice-workspace
-For cloud terraform testing
+For cloud terraform learning